mattdig/brightspace-peer-assessment/README.md

 Original article: https://community.brightspace.com/s/article/Developer-Spotlight-Building-Peer-Assessment-within-Brightspace

-Updates from the original:
+Changes from the original:
-* Grades are now from 0-100 and the totals don't have to add up (not an option, just a change)
+* Grades are averages instead of totals
+* Students can review and resubmit responses until the deadline
+* Criteria can be out of any number from 1 to 100
-* The default grade can be set to 0 or 100 in PeerSetup.htm (we preferred 0)
+* Target grade item can be any number from 1 to 100
 * Course codes with spaces are supported
 * Grades can be published to the gradebook without comments